codio/site/source/docs/subscriptions.html.markdown

 Current pricing information can be found at [https://codio.com/s/pricing/](https://codio.com/s/pricing/)

-If you **already had private projects before we introduced paid subscriptions**, you have a 30 day grace period after which your private projects will be disabled until you either make them public or purchase a subscription.
+**PLEASE NOTE:** If you **already had private projects before we introduced paid subscriptions**, you have a 30 day grace period after which your private projects will be disabled until you either make them public or purchase a subscription.
 During this grace period, private projects will remain private.
-New private projects will require a subscription.

 ##How to buy
 There are two ways you can buy a subscription